Biography

 I graduated from Bemidji State University in 2022 with a BS in Psychology and a BA in Philosophy.
 I was able to research (dis)ableism through a social psychology lens, presenting at conferences with my professor and research partner, Dr. Thomas Dirth.

-I am currently a graduate student at the University of Toledo, expected to graduate this spring with my Master’s in Philosophy and a graduate certificate in Disability Studies.
+I am currently a graduate student at the University of Toledo, expected to graduate this summer with my Master’s in Philosophy and a graduate certificate in Disability Studies.
 Most of my work centers around necropolitics, disability justice, and reading ‘traditional’ philosophers through a critical disability studies lens.

 Outside of academics and work, I enjoy caring for my 150+ houseplants, fiber arts (crochet, cross stitch, etc), and spending time outside with my dog Lily!